pdjr-build/firmware-factory/modules/thrmod/README.md

 Figure 1 illustrates the appearance of the module with the cover in place and with the cover removed.

-The top cover includes the NMEA bus connector (1) and a status LED (2).
-The cover is penetrated by two cable glands (3) which allow passage of sensor connection cables.
+The top cover includes the NMEA bus connector (1) and PWR and LOCK status LEDs (2).
+The cover is penetrated by two cable glands (3) which allow passage switch or relay connector cables.

 The top cover is released by pinching at (A) after which it can be lifted away from the the base to expose the printed circuit board (PCB).